 No one is ready for marriage until they find their completeness in God alone.
 A dissatisfied single will be an emotional leech, depending on his/her new spouse for happiness.

-God didn’t tell Adam, “It’s not good for man to be single.”
-He said, “It’s not good for man to be alone.”
-Man needs companionshiop and, until you’re ready for marriage, potential companions with whom you can fellowship and share life, male and female, are all around you!
+God didn’t tell Adam “It’s not good for man to be single.”
+He said “It’s not good for man to be alone.”
+Man needs companionship and until you’re ready for marriage, potential companions with whom you can fellowship and share life, male and female, are all around you.

 No spouse is a thousand times better than an abusive spouse.

-As stated in post 1, every week in Australia one woman dies at the hand of her abusive husband/partner!
+As stated in the first post, every week in Australia one woman dies at the hand of her abusive husband/partner.

 When an abuser loses control, he will likely go into a rage.
 Therefore you need a plan if you are going to break up with one.
 Tell someone you can trust and get help.
-Post 2 on Domestic Violence has many places to call or sites to look up with info and ideas.
+Click here for a full range of domestic violence resources.

 And don’t believe the lie that it’s not abuse until he hits you.

-You are allowed to make choices, to give input, and to express your feelings without fear of being badgered, manipulated and punished.
+You are allowed to make choices, to give input, and to express your feelings without fear of being badgered, manipulated, or punished.
 You are not afraid to be yourself or feel pressured into being something you’re not.

 Naturally, I don’t mean freedom to do what you want regardless of what the other person feels.
-All healthy reltionships need freedom to disagree, to respectfully challenge someone’s decisions and to be the person God made them to be.4
+All healthy relationships need freedom to disagree, to respectfully challenge someone’s decisions, and to be the person God made them to be.4

 1 told amid a flood of tears to Laura Petherbridge www.laurapetherbridge.com